bblanchon/pdfium-binaries/README.md

 This project hosts pre-compiled binaries of the [PDFium library](https://pdfium.googlesource.com/pdfium/), an open-source library for PDF manipulation and rendering.

-Builds are triggered automatically every Monday since 2017.
+Builds have been triggered automatically every Monday since 2017.

 **Disclaimer**: This project isn't affiliated with Google or Foxit.